Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/architecture.md

 ### Dependency injection

-Boss Room implements the [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) (DI) pattern using the [VContainer](https://vcontainer.hadashikick.jp/) library.
+Boss Room implements the [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) (DI) pattern using the [`VContainer`](https://vcontainer.hadashikick.jp/) library.
 DI allows Boss Room to clearly define its dependencies in code instead of using static access, pervasive singletons, or scriptable object references (Scriptable Object Architecture).
 Code is easy to version-control and comparatively easy to understand for a programmer, unlike Unity YAML-based objects, such as scenes, scriptable object instances, and prefabs.

-DI also allows Boss Room to circumvent the problem of cross-scene references to common dependencies, even though it still has to manage the lifecycle of MonoBehaviour-based dependencies by marking them with `DontDestroyOnLoad` and destroying them manually when appropriate.
+DI also allows Boss Room to circumvent the problem of cross-scene references to common dependencies, even though it still has to manage the lifecycle of `MonoBehaviour`-based dependencies by marking them with `DontDestroyOnLoad` and destroying them manually when appropriate.

 :::note
 `ApplicationController` inherits from the `VContainer`'s `LifetimeScope`, a class that serves as a dependency injection scope and bootstrapper that facilitates binding dependencies.
 Scene-specific State classes inherit from `LifetimeScope`, too.